inspec/inspec/docs/resources.rst

 Syntax -- DONE
 -----------------------------------------------------
-A ``limits_conf`` InSpec resource block declares a domain to be tested, along with associated type, item, and value.
-For example:
+A ``limits_conf`` InSpec resource block declares a domain to be tested, along with associated type, item, and value:

 .. code-block:: ruby